Robert Clive (diplomat): Early life

 Clive was the son of Charles Meysey Bolton Clive and the great-grandson of Edward Clive.
 His mother was Lady Kathleen Elizabeth Mary Julia, daughter of William Feilding, 7th Earl of Denbigh.
 He was educated at Haileybury College and Magdalen College, Oxford.

 Career

-Sir Robert Clive, new British Ambassador (left), leaving with general Dubois after presenting his credentials to King Leopold at the Royal Palace in Brussels.

 Clive entered the Diplomatic Service in 1902.
 He was General-Consul for Bavaria between 1923 and 1924 and for Morocco between 1924 and 1926 and Envoy Extraordinary and Minister Plenipotentiary to Persia between 1926 and 1931 and to the Holy See between 1933 and 1934.

 In 1934 he was appointed British Ambassador to Japan, a post he held until 1937.

 Clive served as British Ambassador to Belgium between 1937 and 1939.

-Clive was sworn of the Privy Council in 1934 and appointed a GCMG in 1937.
-He retired from the Diplomatic Service in 1939.
+Clive was appointed a Commander of the Order of St Michael and St George (CMG) in the 1919 Birthday Honours, while he was First Secretary in Stockholm, promoted to Knight Commander of the order (KCMG) in the 1927 New Year Honours and again to Knight Grand Cross of the order (GCMG) in the 1936 New Year Honours.
+He was sworn of the Privy Council in 1934 and He retired from the Diplomatic Service in 1939.